Transformers: Transformers: Kiss Players (2006–2007)

+Kiss Players revolves around a group of human girls who possess the ability to enhance Transformer powers by kissing them, allowing them to fuse with the robots and share their adventures.
+The overall plot appears to be a continuation of the original Generation 1 story that takes place following the animated movie.
+Following the arrival of Galvatron and subsequent destruction of Tokyo, the Earth Defense Command, a recurring organization that appears in Transformers media, turned against all Transformers and created a team of human-made transforming robots known as Autoroopers (オートルーパー Ōtorūpā), a Japanese portmanteau of "auto" (オート ōto) and "trooper" (トルーパー torūpā) or Autotroopers (aka Autobot Troopers).
+Autoroopers were deployed to fight other Transformers, harnessing the power of young women with Kiss Player abilities who were infected by Unicron-mutated cells to partner with them.
+A younger version of Marissa Faireborn led an Autobot resistance alongside a resurrected Optimus Prime and the former Rodimus Prime, who stepped down as leader following the destruction of Tokyo, became Hot Rod once again, and partnered with Shaoshao Li, Marissa's estranged friend who is of Chinese descent.
+Following the death of her parents in an accident that left her the sole survivor, Japanese girl Atari Hitonari joined the EDC and eventually met an Autorooper, Ne-04, who bonded with her over their shared survivor's guilt.

 Following the conclusion of its first storyline in late 2007, Kiss Players moved into its second (and apparently final) phase, Kiss Players Position, which shifted focus to a distinctly more PG-rated theme, though it was still heavy on the "cute girls" theme.
-The Kiss Players this time are a pop idol singing group made up of the three girls and three original mini-cassette Transformers Glit, Sundor the former is a spy and the latter shows compassion to both allies and enemies, and Rosanna, who is the only heroic one out of the three.
+The Kiss Players this time are a pop idol singing group made up of the three girls and three original mini-cassette Transformers Glit, Sundor, and Rosanna; Glit is a spy, Sundor shows compassion to both allies and enemies, and Rosanna is the only heroic one out of the three.
 The group's purpose is to promote a positive relationship and friendship between humans and Transformers in the wake of the Tokyo disaster of 2005 and the subsequent rise and fall of the E.D.C..
 They wear E.D.C. logos on their costumes as a group, appearing to be either sponsored by or a public-relations arm of the revitalized organization.
+While this plotline seems like a shift in demographics to little girls, it is said that this line was aimed at a much older adult male audience.
+The toys bear an "ages 15 and up" warning, and the subject matter of the accompanying manga is far from child-friendly.